a-i-a-d/Tankie/README.md

 ## Hardware Setup
 ![](media/Tankie_fritzing.png)
+**Please note:** The DC-DC converter and 9V power source in the image are wrong, a 9V battery won't be sufficient to power Tankie, use instead the 6x 1.5V battery bos that comes with the Devastator Kit.
+The DC-DC converter in the image can be used, however, it requires to have the output value adjusted manually, I'd suggest to use the converter in the parts list instead.

 ## Software Requirments
 This project is currently built with ArduinoIDE, but eventually will be switched to PlatformIO.
 To build the firmware, you will need to install aditional arduino libraries listed below.